matrix-org/synapse/docs/postgres.rst

    su - postgres
    createuser --pwprompt synapse_user

+Before you can authenticate with the ``synapse_user``, you must create a database that it can access.
+Connect to the database with your database user:

+   su - postgres
+   psql

 The PostgreSQL database used *must* have the correct encoding set, otherwise it would not be able to store UTF8 strings.
 To create a database with the correct encoding use, e.g.::